namantam1/x86-assembly/README.md

 - The `movl` is an assembly instruction with two `operands` that says the data to move from first to second.
 Check more instructions in the [assembly instructions](#assembly-instructions) section.

 - `$` sign before the first operand indicated we want to use immediate addressing mode which embeds the data into the instruction itself.
-Please check [data accessing methods](#data-accessing-methods) for details discussion on it.
+Please check [data accessing [methods](#data-accessing-methods) for a details discussion on it.

 - 1 is set into `%eax` register for the exit syscall and `%ebx` is set with an exit code value that is 10.